Turbulence and transport in mirror geometries in the Large Plasma Device: 2d Structure

 \section{2d Structure}

-The perpendicular magnetic field is calculated by phase-aligning each frequency at each position using a stationary reference Langmuir probe (\texttt{DR2}).
-The phase-aligned perpendicular magnetic field vectors ($\boldsymbol{B}$) and the corresponding axial current density structure ($j_z$) for the flat-field ($M=1$) case can be seen in fig. \ref{fig:Bvec_jz_M=1}.
+The perpendicular magnetic field structure is measured by collecting x-y planar bdot ($d B_{\{x, y, z \} } / dt$) data alongside a stationary, axially separated $I_\text{sat}$ reference probe (\texttt{DR2}).
+This probe provides a phase reference for the magnetic field fluctuations, allowing a 2d map of relative phase to be constructed over many shots.
+Only the region around $x_{PF}$ was measured because of constraints on probe movement.
+The amplitude and phases for each magnetic field component are then used to reconstruct the local magnetic fluctuation vector $\boldsymbol{B}$.
+The axial current density structure, $j_z$, can be derived from this vector field. $\boldsymbol{B}$ and the corresponding $j_z$ for the flat-field ($M=1$) case can be seen in fig. \ref{fig:Bvec_jz_M=1}.
 Two main current channels can be seen with the magnetic fields circulating around them.
 This structure quickly decoheres in time as expected in a turbulent plasma.
 At higher mirror ratios, the field magnitude and corresponding current density decrease (which was also seen in \texttt{DR1}: fig. \ref{fig:bperp_fluct}).

-Using two, axially-separated, correlated $I_\text{sat}$ measurements (\texttt{DR2}), the azimuthal mode number $m$ (radially integrated) was calculated.
+Using two, axially-separated, correlated $I_\text{sat}$ measurements (\texttt{DR2}), with one collecting x-y planar data, the azimuthal mode number $m$ (radially integrated) was calculated.
 Higher-frequency and higher-$m$ features are seen with increasing mirror ratio (fig. \ref{fig:isat-m-num}).
 The increased frequencies may be caused by a change in Doppler shift by the $\boldsymbol{E \times B}$ flow.
 This higher-m trend suggests that azimuthal structures do not scale with increased plasma radius but instead remain roughly the same size.
 The limited planar probe movement caused an increase in the lower bound on $m$ in higher mirror ratios.
 At mirror ratios 1.47 and higher, the lower frequency component ($< 10$ kHz) appears to decrease significantly in amplitude.

-Calculating $k_\perp$ from $m$ evaluated at $x \sim x_c$ yields similar $k_y$ values as the two-tip technique (\ref{fig:kperp}).
+Calculating $k_\perp$ from $m$ evaluated at $x \sim x_c$ yields similar $k_y$ values as the two-tip technique (fig. \ref{fig:kperp}).
 The average $k_y$ for a given frequency can be calculated using two Vf tips on the same probe by calculating the phase difference and dividing by the spatial separation of $5$ mm: $k_y = \phi_{\text{vf1, vf2}} / \Delta y$ \citep{Powers-twoprobe-ky}.
 The maximum $|k_y|$ measurable before aliasing is $\pi / \Delta y \approx 628$ rad/m.
 As seen in fig. \ref{fig:kperp}, the $k_y$ spectrum remains similar across mirror ratios, but the wavenumber extends further into higher frequencies with increasing mirror ratio.

 These azimuthal mode numbers and gradient scale lengths are consistent with linear simulations using the 3d fluid code \texttt{BOUT} \citep{Popovich_2010} in the flat, unbiased case.